SinTh0r4s/WifiOsziSensor/README.md

 |    19 | H4/DOUT     | SPI MISO |
 |    23 | H3/DIN      | SPI MOSI |

 ### DEVELOPMENT

 The code in this repository was developed with PlatformIO and this segment will help you to set up the development environment.
 How to set up PlatformIO is well documented online.
 Please do so and continue here.

-Clone this repository and open the repository as folder in PlatformIO.
+- Clone this repository and open the repository as folder in PlatformIO.

-Unkomment the WiFi access parameters in secrets.h and adjust the values to your WiFi.
+- Unkomment the WiFi access parameters in secrets.h and adjust the values to your WiFi.
 In case you forget this step, the build process will fail and tell you to do so.

-Connect an ESP32 or Arduino MKR1000 via USB to your computer.
+- Connect an ESP32 or Arduino MKR1000 via USB to your computer.

-Start the upload process.
+- Start the upload process.
 PlatformIO will choose the correct configuration automatically.

+### KNOWN ISSUE

+**ESP32/MAX11131BOB** There is still something which will stop execution on CORE1 ever so briefly and result in a skip of ~10 measurements.
+This happens roughly once per 10k measurements/once per plot.
+It is highly unlikely for this interrupt to meaningfully distort any measurements, but when in doublt measure again.
+I guess there is still some RTOS or WiFi functionality left on CORE1.